le0flo/hashmoney/README.md

 # Hashmoney

-> [!WARNING]
-> Work in progress

-This is yet another implementation of [hashcash](hashcash.org), but also very different.
+This is yet another implementation of [hashcash](hashcash.org).
 It has a way simple interface, so that the resulting workflow is more like using the command line version.
-You can either mint a stamp, or check if it is valid.
+You can either mint a stamp or parse it from a string, then check if it is valid against some given values.
 Only version 1 of the specification is implemented.
 The Web assembly target is a first class citizen and fully supported with the `wasm` feature.